Do you know and embody your ‘WHY’?

 1. What if we are too pushy?

-With our business, we had this unconscious idea that we’ve got to “convince” others to buy from us.
+With our business, we had this unconscious idea that we’ve got to “convince” others to engage in our services.
 And until we became aware of this, we noticed that we could easily get pushy and overbearing, even though our values are so far from behaving that way with others.
 This was not a conscious choice.
 It was an example of how we were internally out of alignment.

 By realizing a part of us believed “convincing” was the only way to enroll people, we began a practice of catching ourselves when we defaulted that way.
 These days, we can always get ourselves back on track and relating more authentically by reconnecting with or sharing an aspect of our WHY.